 How to diminish the risk factors and reduce the risk of developing dementia.

-For any questions on the Understand Together campaign, please get in touch with the following contact:
+For any questions on the Understand Together campaign in communities, please get in touch with the following contact:

 For questions on the implementation of the National Dementia Strategy, please contact the National Dementia Office at email@example.com

 For more information about dementia, freephone helpline 1800 341 341 (provided by The Alzheimer Society of Ireland)